DireTabacchi/cpp_AoC24/d06/README.md

 So, the first thing I did was look through the `check_loop` function.
 The first thing I noticed was I was calculating the guard's position every time from the map, which is a pretty long string to look through.
 I made the guard's position a parameter of the function, and saw my execution time decrease slightly, but there were still almost just as many `step`s being executed.
-What could I do next?
+I also reduced the number of times a particular position was needed to be encountered from a certain direction.
+In other words, if you saw that position before, report that indeed there was a loop.
+Now, what could I do next?

 The next thing I noticed was taking a lot of steps was just moving the guard forward.
 Before, every iteration through the main `while` loop in `check_loop` was only moving the guard forward by 1